sajedur007/losetogain/content/faq.md

     content: Yes, both our custom macro/ nutrition programs and custom training programs are truly 100% tailored to you and your needs.
 You will fill out a comprehensive form and your program will be based on the information provided.
+  - name: What do I expect on signing up?
+    content: "•\tOnce you've submitted the enrolment form, we will send you a text/email to schedule a call.
+We will also provide you payment details on that text. a mail will be sent to you where you will be asked to fill out a comprehensive form and let your coach learn about you.\n•\tOn the initial call we will discuss about your fitness goal, current struggle and your current lifestyle, we will also talk about ways to overcome your obstacles and achieve your goal.\n•\tAfter the initail call you will make the payment and your mentor will send you a easy to fill form with questionaries that helps your mentor to design your program.\n•\tOur mentor usually takes 2-3 days to design your program. \n•\tWe will send your plan along with guideline to follow it over messenger or email.\n•\tWe will closely monitor your progress and make necessary changes over time if required.
+      We will make fitness fit your life rather than the other way round.\n"
 - title: How to customize Lose to Gain?
   faq_item:
   - name: How can I integrate Lose to Gain to my current tool stack?